clennys/Paxos/README.md

 where `IFACE` is the name of the interface.
 Using a connected cable/wifi interface probably will not have this problem (e.g. "eth0", "wlan0").

 ### Python
+Make sure you have python12 or higher installed and use one of the following two options to install the dependencies:
-- **Option 1**: I only added a single package to the project, which is called [loguruan](https://github.com/Delgan/loguru) and can be installed with:
+- **Option 1**: I only added a single package to the project, which is called [loguru](https://github.com/Delgan/loguru) and can be installed with:
 ```bash
 pip install loguru
 ```